nvariant/repoj/README.md

 a single dataframe, full.df

-### Section 3: reading in activity labels and joining data

-This section reads in the activity labels and joins that data with the combined train and test dataframe data, using the data.table package.
-The activity labels are changed to lower case with tolower().

-### Section 4: adding the 561 features names
+## Section 3: adding the 561 features names

 This section adds the 561 feature names to the table obtained by reading in the file of feature names.
+In addition, duplicated column names are made unique with make.unique()

+## Section 4: reading in activity labels and joining data

+This section reads in the activity labels and changes them to lower case.
+The activity names are joined with the combined train and test dataframe data, using the data.table package for a faster merge..

+### extract.mean.std.R

-### Section 5: extracting the columns having mean and standard deviation
+This script extracts the columns the columns having mean and standard deviation, along with the subject and activity columns, from the dataset.

-This section extracts the columns of interest using "grep()" to find the columns contining the mean and standard deviation values in the data.
+This uses "grep()" to find the columns contining the mean and standard deviation values in the data.

-### Section 6: Extracting the tidy dataset
+### extract.tidy.R

-This section extracts the tidy data dataset using the data.table variable ".SD".
-A data.table "tidy.data" is produced, and a csv file is created for submission of the assignment.
+This script extracts the tidy data dataset using melt and dcast from the reshape2 package.

-".SD is a data.table containing the subset of x's data for each group, excluding the group column(s).
-When grouping, the j expression can use column names as variables but it can also use a reserved symbol.SD which refers to the Subset of the Data.table For each group (excluding the grouping columns).
-So to sum up all your columns it's just DT[,lapply(.SD,sum),by=grp]" -(From data.table faq 2.1)